Sports coaching - host organisation

 Support your coaches.
 Strengthen your club.

-Upskill your beginner-level coaches with a nationally recognised qualification — supported directly by your club.
+Get your coaches ready for the summer season with a nationally recognised qualification — supported directly by your club.

-Te Mahi Ako delivers work-based, practical learning that helps coaches grow their confidence, improve athlete experiences, and strengthen the coaching culture in your club.
+Te Mahi Ako delivers work-based, practical learning that helps beginner and developing coaches build confidence, improve athlete experiences, and strengthen the coaching culture in your club.

-Your coaches learn while actively coaching, and your club plays a key role in supporting their success.
+Your coaches learn while actively coaching their own team, and your club plays a key role in supporting their success.

 Enrol now – Tono ināianei

 To enrol a coach, two documents are required.
-These are simple and take only a few minutes.
-So, download, fill-in and return to becca.jacka@temahiako.org.nz.
+These are simple and take only a few minutes to complete.
+Download, complete and return to becca.jacka@temahiako.org.nz.
 For more information, see below.

 Volunteer Relationship Agreement